Morihiro Hosokawa: Foreign policy

 Hosokawa made several unprecedented moves toward atonement with Japan's Asian neighbors during his term as prime minister.
 In his first news conference in office, he made an unprecedented statement acknowledging that Japan waged a war of aggression in World War II.

-He later said: "You can obviously define 'aggression' in any number of ways, depending on context.
+Hosokawa later said: "You can obviously define 'aggression' in any number of ways, depending on context.
 But if you have any common sense, you just cannot say in good conscience that Japan was not the aggressor when Japan did in fact cause tremendous anguish and loss of life in China, Korea and Southeast Asian nations in order to protect its own interests.
 I knew my opinion was going to invite heated controversy."

 On 6 November 1993, he visited South Korea, where he had a summit with President Kim Young-sam in Gyeongju and again offered a clear apology to the Korean people for Japan's actions in the war, statements which were widely applauded in Korea.
-Hosokawa viewed the Japanese annexation of Korea as wrong and rejected the common view in Japan that it was with Korea's consent and was beneficial to Korea.
+Hosokawa viewed the Japanese annexation of Korea as wrong and rejected the right-wing view in Japan that it was with Korea's consent and was beneficial to Korea.
 On 19 March 1994, he visited China, and the two governments signed an agreement of cooperation in environmental protection.

 In May 1994, right-wing extremist Masakatsu Nozoe fired a gunshot into the ceiling of a Tokyo hotel where Hosokawa was giving a speech, in apparent protest at Hosokawa's statements.

 Hosokawa's acts toward China and Korea inspired Russian president Boris Yeltsin to apologize to Hosokawa for the Soviet detention of Japanese prisoners of war in Siberia.
 Hosokawa later speculated that if both men had remained in office longer Russian-Japanese relations would have improved significantly.
 Hosokawa also had a good personal relationship with Bill Clinton, but trade disputes between Japan and the United States dominated US-Japan relations during Hosokawa's tenure.